c0der78/cparse/README.md

 Users
 =====

-Users are objects as well, so you can use any of the object functions if you want.
+Users are objects as well, so you can use any of the object functions, but there are special functions just for users as well.

 ```C
 cParseUser *user = cparse_user_with_name("Ronald");